 How sync works

-This article gives you an overview of how sync works in OneDrive.
+This article gives you an overview of how sync works in Microsoft OneDrive.
 It helps you understand the logic behind how information flows between applications, how the technologies work together, and how data is secured.

 How information flows